We're Always Connected

 All students and adults on campus must maintain a physical distance of at least 6 feet from any other individual at all times.

-Sequoyah School’s Cohort/Social Connections model limits interactions and therefore reduces exposure.
-Students must remain in their assigned stable cohort, within assigned spaces on campus during this phase.
+Sequoyah School’s Health & Safety protocols limit interactions between classes to reduce overall exposure.
+Students must remain in their assigned stable group, within assigned spaces on campus during this phase.

-Per state and county mandates, a quarantine period is required for any travel outside of the Southern California region regardless of the mode of transportation.
+Per state and county mandates, a 10-day quarantine period is required for any non-essential travel outside of California regardless of the mode of transportation.
 Families and employees should plan accordingly and keep the school informed should travel of this nature be scheduled.